Lynch Syndrome Awareness Day March 22nd

 How do I know if I have Lynch Syndrome?

-Genetic testing for high risk patients can be done by your GP through a blood test on all members of the immediate family to see if they carry the gene.
+Genetic testing for high-risk patients can be done by your GP through a blood test on all members of the immediate family to see if they carry the gene.
 For children, this test is usually carried out at 18 years of age.
-If you do not have the gene you cannot pass it on to your children and your chances of contracting bowel/womb cancer reverts back to the same risk as the general population and do not need to have surveillance.
+If you do not have the gene you cannot pass it on to your children and your chances of contracting bowel/womb cancer revert back to the same risk as the general population and do not need to have surveillance.